Skip to content

 • window.setTimeout(function() { SCRIPT }, MS); --> (Info: W3Schools)

-• The above JS method is used within the SeleniumBase UC Mode method: driver.uc_click(selector) so that clicking can be done in a stealthy way.
+• The above JS method is used within the SeleniumBase UC Mode method: sb.uc_click(selector) so that clicking can be done in a stealthy way.
 UC Mode schedules your click, disconnects chromedriver from Chrome, waits a little (customizable), and reconnects.

 πŸ† Choosing the right CAPTCHA service for your business / website: